kaly-d/InternalARMTemplates/DoNotUse/README.md

 ALTER ROLE db_datawriter ADD MEMBER [your Service Principal Name];

+**Step 3:** Enable Change Tracking on your SQL Database and individual tables to allow the Logic App to monitor for changes (required for the trigger)

 ALTER DATABASE [your database name]

 SET CHANGE_TRACKING = ON

 ALTER TABLE [dbo].[your table name]

 ENABLE CHANGE_TRACKING;

 ***